Vonage/vonage-php-sdk-core/README.md

 Both your application and Vonage need to agree on which algorithm is used.
 In the [dashboard](https://dashboard.nexmo.com), visit your account settings page and under "API Settings" you can select the algorithm to use.
 This is also the location where you will find your "Signature Secret" (it's different from the API secret).

-Create a client using these credentials and the algorithm to use, for example:
+Create a client using these credentials, and the algorithm to use, for example:

 ```php
 $client = new Vonage\Client(new Vonage\Client\Credentials\SignatureSecret(API_KEY, SIGNATURE_SECRET, 'sha256'));